Ashishvatsav/First_Repo/README.md

 # Ashish sreevatsav 👨🏻‍💻
  This Repo Consists of Mini Projects that I have created only Using C++.
- Game like Minesweeper, BMI calculator
+ Minesweeper game, BMI calculator, and Student Information Management.